Vivien Leigh: 1949–1951: Play and film roles in A Streetcar Named Desire

 After 326 performances, Leigh finished her run, and she was soon assigned to reprise her role as Blanche DuBois in the film version of the play.
 (Note: Leigh's fee of $100,000 for A Streetcar Named Desire made her the highest paid British actress in 1951; her costar, Marlon Brando, was paid $75,000 for his role as Stanley Kowalski.)
-Her irreverent and often bawdy sense of humour allowed her to establish a rapport with Marlon Brando, but she had an initial difficulty in working with director Elia Kazan, who was displeased with the direction that Olivier had taken in shaping the character of Blanche.
+She established a rapport with Marlon Brando, but she had an initial difficulty in working with director Elia Kazan, who was displeased with the direction that Olivier had taken in shaping the character of Blanche.
 Kazan had favoured Jessica Tandy and later, Olivia de Havilland over Leigh, but knew she had been a success on the London stage as Blanche.
 He later commented that he did not hold her in high regard as an actress, believing that "she had a small talent."
 As work progressed, however, he became "full of admiration" for "the greatest determination to excel of any actress I've known.
 She'd have crawled over broken glass if she thought it would help her performance."
 Leigh found the role gruelling and commented to the Los Angeles Times, "I had nine months in the theatre of Blanche DuBois.
 Now she's in command of me."
 Olivier accompanied her to Hollywood where he was to co-star with Jennifer Jones in William Wyler's Carrie (1952).

-Leigh's performance in A Streetcar Named Desire won glowing reviews, as well as a second Academy Award for Best Actress, a British Academy of Film and Television Arts (BAFTA) Award for Best British Actress, and a New York Film Critics Circle Award for Best Actress.
+Leigh's performance in A Streetcar Named Desire won glowing reviews, as well as her second Academy Award, the BAFTA Award for Best British Actress, the New York Film Critics Circle Award for Best Actress, and the Volpi Cup for Best Actress at the Venice Film Festival.
 Tennessee Williams commented that Leigh brought to the role "everything that I intended, and much that I had never dreamed of".
 Leigh herself had mixed feelings about her association with the character; in later years, she said that playing Blanche DuBois "tipped me over into madness".